hannylicious/django_colors/README.md

 - Using predefined or custom colors
 - Specifying field type (background or text)
 - Using a custom model or queryset for color options
+- get_choices() can pass `additional_filters` to make the field do additional filtering on the model (and any existing filters applied to it)
+- get_choices(): can pass `model_priority` to make the field return all model objects instead of any queryset filtered objects.

 ### ColorModel